fzafir66/microfinanceloanocpai/README.md

 # Create a New Workbench
 1. In RHOAI console, navigate to the `demo` project.
-2. Create a workbench with the following:
+2. Create a workbench e.g. `test-wb` with the following:
+* Notebook Image: CUDA
+* Container Size: Medium
-*
+* Data Connection: `test-dc`

 # Import Jupyter Notebooks into the Workbench
 1. In RHOAI console, navigate to the `demo` project.
-Open the workbench.
+Open the workbench `test-wb`.
 2. Upload the files in `GenerativeModelWorkbench` and `PredictiveModelWorkbench`.

 # Create a Custom Serving Runtime
-1. In RHOAI console, got to Settings > Serving Runtimes.
-Create a custome serving runtime, using the `/triton/servingruntime.yaml` manifest file.
+1. In RHOAI console, go to Settings > Serving Runtimes.
+Create a custom serving runtime, using the `/triton/servingruntime.yaml` manifest file.

 # Deploy and Serve the models
 1. In RHOAI console, navigate to the `demo` project.